leapcode/soledad/docs/auth.rst

 Special credentials for local services
 --------------------------------------

-Some special credentials can be configured in the Soledad Server configuration file.
-Currently, the only special credential provided is for the `/incoming` API, and defaults to the value `mx:default_mx_token`.
+Some special credentials can be added into a file and then configured in the Soledad Server configuration file.
+Currently, the only special credential provided is for the `/incoming` API.

-If a credential header is sent in the request and the uuid is not one in a special credential configured in the Soledad Server configuration file, then a CouchDB database called `tokens` is consulted to check for a valid token.

 Implementation
 --------------